panoramichq/docs.pano.dev/getting-started/setting-up-your-company/README.md

 Sharing allows you to invite users from other companies into your company.
 This is very useful when you work with an external consulting company who you would like to share access with for a limited period of time, or if you have an organizational relationship with another company and have agreed to share reporting, or an agency who could better report and optimize if they are given access to live, dynamic reporting metrics.

-You can always view the companies that you have shared access with in your company settings, and revoke access at any time.
+You can always view the companies that you have shared access within your company settings, and revoke access at any time.

 Keep in mind, administrators of shared companies will have access to your Workspaces and Company Settings to help manage your organization.
 Edit and View users from the shared company will only have access to Workspaces and must be explicitly invited into each Workspace.